neonscribe/lilypond-lead-sheets/README.md

 That's about it.
 I use MacTeX for my TeX installation, and Homebrew for LilyPond.
 Bash is included in MacOS as an alternative to zsh.

+All the development work has been on MacOS, but in April 2025 I built everything successfully on a fresh install of Ubuntu 25.04.

 ## Structure

 The shell script `mkdirs.sh` creates all the destination directories